Trump to China: Thanks for trying with North Korea

 Trump's blunt tweet thrusts the typically off-the-cuff President -- who cast himself as America's greatest deal-maker during the 2016 campaign -- into the perilously sensitive arena of international diplomacy.

-His comment could signal he is ready to play hardball with the Chinese, or at last send a message to China that the United States feels they are not coming to the table with a strong hand because of their continued trade with North Korea.
+His comment could signal he is ready to play hardball with the Chinese, or at least send a message to China that the United States feels they are not coming to the table with a strong hand because of their continued trade with North Korea.
 Senior diplomatic officials said the plan is to use trade as a weapon against China.

 But the comment could just as easily weaken Trump's hand with the Chinese, laying the American position bare and making it clear that the United States is prepared to deal with North Korea alone.

-Secretary of State Rex Tillerson and Secretary of Defense Jim Mattis will head up negations with China's top diplomat, State Councilor Yang Jiechi.
+Secretary of State Rex Tillerson and Secretary of Defense Jim Mattis will head up negotiations with China's top diplomat, State Councilor Yang Jiechi.

 Chinese President Xi Jinping met with Trump at the President's private Florida estate in April, a meeting that both leaders said warmed relations between the countries.
 (Trump later vividly recounted their interaction, including a detailed description of the "beautiful" chocolate cake they ate.)